thegurf/kaldi-hugo-cms-template/site/content/products.md

   heading: What we offer
   description: 'This is some example content. '
 main:
-  heading: Great coffee with no compromises
+  heading: Great coffee with no messing about
   description: >
     We hold our coffee to the highest standards from the shrub to the cup.
     That’s why we’re meticulous and transparent about each step of the coffee’s